 A holiday in Scotland can come in many forms including wildlife watching, tucking into traditional food and drink, or picking an adventurous activity for the whole family!
 Travelling solo?
 There are many secret escapes to discover, such as wilderness walks and trails.
 Take your pick!
 Follow canals, the Scottish coast, or walk among dramatic forests, lochs, and glens.

 Either way, if you head to Scotland for Burns Night and wish to stay for a week or month longer, fill your break with the stories of myth, magic, and Scottish folklore, within a backdrop of changing and contrasting landscapes.

 In this blog, we’re excited to share some of Scotland’s traditions, wildlife, and a range of top destinations, which can be found within one of the UK’s most unique places.

 Top Holiday Destinations in Scotland

-- Edinburgh, Scotland’s historical capital city.
+- Edinburgh, Scotland’s historical capital for a top city break.

 - Fort William, famous for being the first town in the UK to light up its streets using hydroelectricity in 1896.

 - Inverness, the gateway to Scotland’s answer to ‘route 66’.